 For these reasons, I believe W3C should encourage authors to publish documents in semantically rich HTML and XML with attached style sheets.
 The style sheets should be evaluated on the client side.
 This gives us the best of both worlds: rich applications and rich presentations.

-This section contains answers to questions that often come up in discussions about the use of XFO on the Web.
+This section contains answers to questions that often come up in discussions about the use of XSL-FO on the Web.

-The XTL to XFO transformations don't have to take place on the server side.
+The XSLT to XSL-FO transformations don't have to take place on the server side.
 Can't you preserve semantics by performing the transformation in the client?

 Ok, but even if transformations take place on the server, accessibility can still be preserved.
 By defining formatting objects for all media types, presentations for all sorts of devices can be generated, no?